Patch

 See the documentation on Patch.select and Patch.pass_filter for more details.

-Patch Operations
+Patch operations

 In the case of scalars and numpy arrays, the operations are broadcast over the patch data.
-In the case of two patches, compatibility between patches are first checked, the intersection of the coords and attrs are calculated, then the operator is applied to both patchs’ data.
+In the case of two patches, compatibility between patches are first checked, the intersection of the coords and attrs are calculated, then the operator is applied to both patches’ data.
 Here are a few examples:

 Patch operations with scalars